ChrisCummins/pip-db/Documentation/ProjectPlan.md

 design decisions to be investigated and tested.

 ![image](plan/assets/chart-dataset-unique.png)
-The number of unique keys for each tuple within the dataset [fig:chart-dataset-unique]
+Figure 5: The number of unique keys for each tuple within the dataset

 ## Related Bioinformatics Databases